mdsol-share/crichton/doc/lint.md

 `bundle exec rdlint <options> <resource desciptor file>`

-rdlint can validate a single descriotor file or, with a -all option, will validate all the descriptor files found in the current project (the location of descriptor files defaults to an api_descriptors directory).
+rdlint can validate a single descriptor file or, with a --all option, will validate all the descriptor files found in the current project (the location of descriptor files defaults to an api_descriptors directory).

 The options to rdlint are: